patarleth/golang_wasm_electron/README.md

 ### main.js

-On index.html load, attemp to read the .wasm file from out/
+On index.html load - attempt to read out/main.wasm file

-Create and send a "wasm_load" ipc message
+Create and send a "wasm_load" message to renderer.js using

+    win.webContents.send("wasm_load", wasmBinary)

+See renderer.js below for reasons :)

 ### renderer.js